hamidkhadem/flutter_firebase_todo_app/README.md

 ## Backend:

 I was using firebase solution for backend, it's a perfect cloud solution that you can add database, auth, hosting your web app on one place.

+## Insruction to set up and run the app

+1. run this command: `flutter create <nameOfproject>`
+2. replace lib folder
+3. copy "firebase.json" and "pubspec.yaml" on project folder
+4. run this command: `flutter run -d chrome`